-One of the ways we have transitioned to using more eco-friendly craft materials is by using spun cotton balls and eggs instead of foam balls and eggs.
+One of the ways we have transitioned to using more eco-friendly craft materials is by using spun cotton and wooden balls, eggs, and shapes instead of foam balls and eggs.
 Wood is also a more sustainable alternative, which is why we now carry wooden beads.

 How to Use